REST and XForms Submission

 You can then check that an error occurred by testing that the response document satisfies

-/request/submission-error = 'true'
+/request/submission-error = 'true'.

 9. Handling Authentication